hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 key.

-If using [account permissioning] and privacy, you must specify a private key file and the signing key included in the list of allowed accounts.
+If using [account permissioning] and privacy, you must specify a private key file and the signing key included in the accounts allowlist.

 ### privacy-multi-tenancy-enabled